Learning WordPress SEO can be a daunting task.

 Rich media includes things like images, videos, infographics, and other engaging forms of content that help keep users on your site for longer and improve engagement metrics like dwell time, reducing bounce rate on your pages.

-Other examples of rich media are interactive maps and slideshows, which can also help improve the time users spend on your site.
+Other examples are interactive maps and slideshows, which can also help improve the time users spend on your site.

 More rich media you can use are gifs, podcasts, and embedded social media posts, like tweets, Instagram stories, or Facebook updates.